mrklingon/Project-Nyota/README.md

 There are two programs, *langtutor.py* and *langtest.py* - copy the one you want to use to **code.py**.
 The helper files *wise.py* and *prt.py* are required.

-The file "langs" is a list or the languages to review.
+The file "langs" is a list of the languages to review.
 Each line in "langs" should be the name of a file containing language information.
 In this archive the languages are: klingon, vulcan, mandoa, and Swahili (in honor of Uhura - "Nyota" means "star" in Swahili).

 Language files should be in the form: